-Want to avoid driving altogether?
-You’ll have to rely on LA’s public transportation.
-The base fare for a single ride on the LA Metro is $1.75, with reduced rates available to seniors, disabled Angelenos and K-12 students.
+To avoid driving altogether, you’ll have to rely on LA’s public transportation.
+The base fare for a single ride on the LA Metro is $1.75, with reduced rates available to seniors, disabled residents and K-12 students.
 A 30-day pass on the LA Metro will set you back $100.
-That’s the same as a 30-day pass on Chicago’s public transit and $16.50 cheaper than a 30-day pass on New York City’s MTA.
-The bad news?
-LA’s 30-day transit card is $25 more expensive than its Boston counterpart.
-Take a look at how public transportation costs stack up in major US cities:
+That’s $16.50 cheaper than a similar pass for New York City’s subway system.

 The Cost of Food in Los Angeles

-It shouldn’t come as a surprise that LA prices tend to be higher than the national average.
-A movie ticket that would cost $10 in an average US city will run you $13 in LA.
-A pair of men’s leather business shoes will cost around $102.25 in LA, compared to the national average price of $86.42.
-That’s a mark-up of a little over 18%.
+It probably doesn’t come as a surprise that movie ticket prices in LA tend to be higher than the national average.
+A movie ticket that would cost $12 in an average U.S. city will run you $15 in LA, according to Numbeo.com.

 Don’t forget to take sales tax into account.
-The baseline sales tax in Los Angeles county is 9% but some places, including Santa Monica and Culver City, have rates of 9.5%.
-That 9.5% is on par with the sales tax in Seattle, but far higher than the sales tax in Portland, Oregon, which boasts no state or local sales tax.
-And in other Los Angeles cities such as La Mirada and Pico Rivera, sales taxes top 10%.
+The baseline sales tax in Los Angeles county is 9.5%, but some places, including Santa Monica and Culver City, have higher rates.

 Next Steps for Your Move to Los Angeles